South Carolina's Equalization Schools 1951-1960

 Timmonsville Consolidated School (black), c.
 1953, Timmonsville

-Wallace Gregg Elementary School (white), ?, Florence
+Wallace Gregg Elementary School (white), c.
+1952, Florence

 Wilson High School (black), 1953, Florence